for Veterans and the Public

-- Edurant interacts with medicines for indigestion, heartburn, and ulcers, including medicines available over the counter; check with your medical provider before using these medicines
+- Rilpivirine (Edurant) interacts with medicines for indigestion, heartburn, and ulcers, including medicines available over the counter; check with your medical provider before using these medicines

-- Edurant can interact with other drugs; persons using Edurant with those drugs may need an adjustment to their dose of the other drugs or avoid certain combinations; consult your medical provider
+- Rilpivirine can interact with other drugs; persons using rilpivirine with those drugs may need an adjustment to their dose of the other drugs or avoid certain combinations; consult your medical provider

 - Rash (usually is mild to moderate.
 If severe rash develops, contact your medical provider)